dynawo/dynawo.github.io/index.md

 **Only validated models, numerical methods and test cases are included into the [official release]({{ '/release_note' }}).** We plan to release [additional features]({{ '/roadmap' }}) in the near future, including for example additional models (IEC wind model, SPS models, etc.), or new test cases (Nordic32 test case, IEEE test cases).

-In addition to the Dyna&omega;o repository, you can have a look to our new [dynawo-algorithms repository](https://github.com/dynawo/dynawo-algorithms), enabling to launch contingency analysis, voltage margin  or critical clearing time calculations.
+In addition to the Dyna&omega;o repository, you can have a look to [Dynawo-algorithms]({{ '/about/dynalgo' }}), enabling to launch contingency analysis, voltage margin  or critical clearing time calculations or to [Dynaflow-launcher]({{ '/about/dfl' }}), enabling to launch DynaFlow with a minimal set of inputs.

 Dyna&omega;o is an open source project licensed under the terms of the [Mozilla Public License](http://mozilla.org/MPL/2.0), v.
 2.0.
 The source code is hosted into a GitHub [repository](https://github.com/dynawo/dynawo).